 If there is no need to make it gluten-free, feel free to also warm a batch of store-bought pita or naan in the oven while you finish the curry.
 It's the best utensil to scoop up all those juices!

-Feel free to prepare a batch of Indian cauliflower rice to enjoy this simple weeknight curry while keeping your carbs in check.
+Lower-Carb Pairing: Prepare a batch of Indian cauliflower rice to enjoy this simple weeknight curry while keeping your carbs in control.
+(This eliminates the carbs from rice.)

 Simply omit the steps for cumin rice.
-Then, whip up a batch of cauli rice in 10 minutes on the stove while the curry simmers away.
+Then, whip up a batch of cauli rice for 10 minutes on the stove while the curry simmers away.

-The chickpea curry will keep in an airtight container in the fridge for up to 5 days.
+The saag chana curry will keep in an airtight container in the fridge for up to 5 days.

 - If Chole masala is unavailable, use 1 teaspoon garam masala + 1 teaspoon coriander + 1 teaspoon cumin + ½ teaspoon amchur.